maifujalam/k8s_awss/README.md

 9. Create target group,load_balancer_target_group_attachment and AWS load balancer listener on https: terraform/network/target-group-https
 10. Create an ec2 role of s3 full access and assign to master and worker vms.
+11. Add the load balancer DNS to the Public route of *.maifuj.com.

 ## Kubernetes Cluster Setup

 1. Create 2 RHEL vms using terraform.